ainhartloz/youtube-dl-ui/README.md

 How to use:

-Add this whole folder into the youtube-di repository.
+Download the youtube-di repository.
 You may find the repo here: https://github.com/ytdl-org/youtube-dl

+Create a folder named "youtube-dl-ui" and add the files into the folder.

 Run the bat script to start the UI